SAFCSP-Team/binary-tree-decision-tree/README.md

 ### Problem
 Create a decesion tree to decide whether to accept the job offer or not.

-- Ahmed received a job offer and he has some question to be asked before he can decide to accept the offer or not:
+- Ahmed received a job offer and he has some questions to be asked before he can decide to accept the offer or not:
 Is the salary above 10,000 SAR?
 Is the office near my hosue?
 Is the work enivironment convenient?